 To correct the error, the Company recorded journal entries to correct end of the year deferred tax asset/(liability) balances.
-With respect to improper methods of tax accounting by filing an automatic method change in its 2024 U.S. federal income tax return, which will be filed in 2025.
+With respect to improper methods of tax accounting, the Company recorded an uncertain tax position ("FIN 48") reserve for each of these items and will correct the improper methods of tax accounting by filing an automatic method change in its 2024 U.S. federal income tax return, which will be filed in 2025.
 The Company generated tax losses in 2021 and 2022, these losses were able to offset the effects of the improper methods for both 2021 and 2022.
 In addition, the Company plans to amend its 2023 U.S. federal income tax return, which will include a statement explaining additional adjustments such as charitable contributions and stock option expense to its 2021 and 2022 net operating loss carryforward balances.
-All tax entries have been booked as of March 31, 2024 and 2023, to reflect the correct income tax provision and deferred tax asset/(liability) balances.
-The Company recorded a valuation allowance as well in 2022 as the Company was in a cumulative deficit at that time.
+All tax entries have been booked as of September 30, 2024 and 2023, to reflect the correct income tax provision and deferred tax asset/(liability) balances.